The Dual Nature of GHZ9: Coexisting Active Galactic Nuclei and Star Formation Activity in a Remote X-ray Source at z = 10.145: Nature of the X-ray emission

-We finally assessed whether stellar processes in ID=29686 and ID=29852 could account for the observed X-ray emission by using the SFR values derived from the SED fitting and applying the X-ray luminosity relation for star-forming galaxies from Eq.~14 in \cite{Lehmer2016}.
+We finally assessed whether stellar processes in ID=29686 and ID=29852 could account for the observed X-ray emission by using the SFR values derived from the SED fitting and applying the X-ray luminosity relation for SFGs from Equation~(14) in \cite{Lehmer2016}.
 We find that the expected X-ray luminosities (10$^{39}$ and 10$^{37}$\ergse , respectively) are more than three orders of magnitude lower than the observed ones (10$^{42}$ and 10$^{41}$\ergse), effectively ruling out a stellar origin for the X-ray emission in both cases.
-Similarly, for GHZ9, we exclude the possibility that the X-ray emission is due to stellar processes, as the measured X-ray luminosity (Sect.~\ref{sec:X_ray_Data}) for an object with its stellar mass would require a SFR more than two orders of magnitude higher than what is estimated for this source.
+Similarly, for GHZ9, we exclude the possibility that the X-ray emission is due to stellar processes because the measured X-ray luminosity (Section~\ref{sec:X_ray_Data}) for an object with its stellar mass would require a SFR more than two orders of magnitude higher than what is estimated for this source.

 Therefore, we conclude that GHZ9, whose spectrum is consistent with the presence of AGN activity, is the most likely source associated with the X-ray Chandra detection.